anpaz/qstack/docs/DESIGN.md

 - invocation order and multiplicity; and
 - reachability, including correlations with surviving quantum state.

 The compiler does not inspect callback code.
 A callback is a deterministic stateful computation: its output and next state are fixed by its current state and input values.
 Preserving the symbol and input values alone is therefore insufficient; order and multiplicity preserve the callback's state evolution as well.
 Because all callbacks run on one host machine and may share state, the preserved order is global, across different callback symbols, not merely among invocations of the same symbol.
-A pass may add an explicit decoder or a local selection construct only under a fresh callback declaration.
-It never wraps, retargets, changes, or adds a use of a pre-existing callback: another use would change that callback's invocation trace.
-The verification design specifies the classical obligations reported for newly introduced callback uses.

-This is enforced by construction rather than by the verifier.
-The repetition-code and Steane passes each reserve a private decoder symbol, declare it if the module does not already carry an identical declaration, and reject a module that declares that reserved name with an incompatible signature.
+This order is represented semantically by the derived **host wire**.
+It threads through every `decode` and `select`, and through every call whose callee transitively invokes a callback.
+It is not printed in the IR.
+Operations unconnected by an SSA wire may otherwise be reordered without changing the kernel graph, but moving a pre-existing callback along the host wire changes program behavior.

+A semantic pass verifier checks callback preservation from the source module, target module, and pass witness.
+A pre-existing callback use must be an identity claim or part of an exact inline copy; a pass cannot wrap, retarget, change, drop, duplicate, or add a use of a callback declared in its source module.
+Exact inlining may copy the static operation while preserving the runtime trace, because an execution takes either the original call or the inline copy, never both.

+A callback introduced by a pass must use a declaration and use fresh relative to the source module.
+A new decoder appears only in the representation relation's measurement rule; a new selector appears only in a rule's target body.
+Its required finite behavior is derived as a classical obligation, including the requirement that its implementation not read or write state observed by other callbacks.
+The full witness conditions and obligation handoff are specified in [`verification-design.md`](verification-design.md).

+### 4.5 Semantic pass verification

+Executable-IR verification and pass verification are separate checks.
+The former validates one closed module structurally.
+The latter checks a source module, target module, and pass-produced witness together, and returns VERIFIED, VERIFIED MODULO CLASSICAL OBLIGATIONS, REFUTED, or UNSUPPORTED.

+A witness declares one representation relation for the pass and partitions the source and target graphs into identity, inline, and sub-graph claims.
+Reusable rules justify sub-graph claims; the relation supplies its own allocation and measurement rules.
+Each source-target kernel pair is checked independently, and the local results compose through calls to the claim about `@main`.
+Rewrites outside this claim vocabulary are unsupported rather than accepted by whole-program guessing.
+The complete contract, including its known limitations, is specified in [`verification-design.md`](verification-design.md).

 ## 5. Example: repeat until one